mxsynry/NetO.dylib/README.md

 **NetO Dynamic Library**

-**NetO** is a theoretical, read-only network-ownership and physics-observation library for Roblox research.
+**NetO** is a theoretical, read-only network-ownership and physics-observation library for Roblox research and reanimations.

-The project is intentionally structured like a small runtime library: a root bootstrap, focused source modules, diagnostics, examples, documentation, and a generated single-file distribution target.

-> NetO does **not** implement RakNet, seize network ownership, bypass server authority, or claim that changing a hidden property changes native replication authority.
-Version 0.1 is observational by design.

 ## What NetO observes